videorooter/algo-repository-template/README.md

 Build and install
 -----------------

-Our test routines know of three ways in which to compile a project from source.
-You're welcome to use either of them, but we have a slight preference if you use `waf` as in the original blockhash repository.
-The ways in which we can compile a source is:
+Our test routines are flexible as to how to compile a project from source.
+You're welcome to use any means necessary, but we have a slight preference if you use `waf` as in the original blockhash repository.
+In your repository, you must have a file called `videorooter.conf` which is sourced by our test scripts to set some variables and define functions for building and executing.

- * `waf configure && waf` (if there's a `waf` file)
- * `make` (if there's a `Makefile`)
- * `prepare && make` (if there's a `prepare` file)
+You can look at the `videorooter.conf` included in this repository for inspiration.
+The following functions must exist:

+ * `compile` called without arguments to compile a prestine source
+ * `calc` called with (image, movie) as the first argument and a filename as the second argument, to calculate the fingerprint of a file.

+The following variables must be defined:

+ * `images` set to 1 if the repository support images
+ * `movies` set to 1 if the repository support movies

 Usage
 -----

-For consistency, it's important your software always create a binary in the `build/` directory named `blockhash`.
-It should accept as arguments a list of images.

-If your fork also work for videos, it should (additionally or instead of) create a binary called `blockhash_video`.
-The existance of either `blockhash` or `blockhash_video` will determine which tests to run.

-The return value (on stdout) from the binary should always be the name of the input file followed by whitespace (\t) followed by the hash encoded in hexadecimal.
+The return value (on stdout) from a call to `calc` should always be the name of the input file followed by whitespace (\t) followed by the hash encoded in hexadecimal.
 There's no length requirement for the hash.